chandniraja/chandniraja.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an economist and received my PhD in Economics from UCLA in 2025.
-I am an External Affiliate of the California Center for Population Research at UCLA.
-I study regulatory design and firm behavior using tools from industrial organization and applied microeconomics.
+I am a Senior Associate in the Antitrust and Competition Economics practice of Charles River Associates based in San Francisco.
+I am also an External Affiliate of the California Center for Population Research at UCLA.
+My academic work studies regulatory design and firm behavior using tools from industrial organization and applied microeconomics.

-Several of my current projects focus on hospitals: developing a better understanding of how hospitals produce healthcare and using this knowledge of the production process to inform the design of regulation aimed at low performers.
+Several of my projects focus on hospitals: developing a better understanding of how hospitals produce healthcare and using this knowledge of the production process to inform the design of regulation aimed at low performers.

 My work links academic research with policy.
-I received my MPA in Public and Economic Policy from the London School of Economics and I have professional experience as a competition economist and as an economist for the World Bank.
+I received my MPA in Public and Economic Policy from the London School of Economics and I have pre-PhD professional experience in the antitrust and competition regulatory space and development space for international organizations including the World Bank and DFID.

 Email: chandni [dot] raja [at] gmail [dot] com.